Medicines used for gout can be used to treat an attack of gout, or to prevent further attacks.

 - Living well with a long-term condition

-If treatment is started right away, relief from symptoms often occurs within 24 hours.
+Note: If treatment is started right away, relief from symptoms often occurs within 24 hours.
 Medicines for pain relief and swelling should not be taken long-term.

-Colchicine is usually used if you cannot take NSAIDs or prednisone because it can make you feel sick and cause diarrhoea.
+Colchicine is only used if you cannot take NSAIDs or prednisone because it can make you feel sick and cause diarrhoea.
 It is important to take the correct dose as there isn’t a big difference between a safe dose of colchicine and a harmful dose.
 Read more about taking colchicine safely.

 If you have repeated attacks or flare-ups of gout, your doctor may recommend preventive medication.
-This helps to prevent further attacks of gout, and damage to your joints and organs such as your kidneys.
+This helps to prevent further attacks and damage to your joints and organs such as your kidneys.

 Because gout is caused by raised uric acid levels in the blood, preventive medications work by reducing uric acid levels.
 This is also called urate lowering therapy.